Coronavirus: Section 144 imposed in Capital Complex till April 14

 Itanagar

-In wake of the rising coronavirus cases in the country, authorities of capital complex have decided to impose Section-144 CrCP till April 14, said Komkar Dolum, Dy commissioner of Capital Complex.
+In wake of the rising coronavirus cases in the country, authorities of capital complex have decided to impose Section-144 CrPC till April 14, said Komkar Dolum, Dy commissioner of Capital Complex.

 Dolum said that all gatherings, including religious and political, will remain banned in capital complex untill the lockdown gets over.